Australia's first De Forest phonofilm

 Image courtesy of the National Library of Australia

 The aerial view below shows the reception area in the middle of the image between the ramp and the rotunda.
-The western end of the pontoon and the gangway and ramp are on the right, and the rotunda is immediately to the left of the group of aldermen.
+The western end of the pontoon and the gangway, with the arbour over it, leading to the ramp, are on the right.

 Aerial view of reception area on land